 No, professors welcome students with interests different from their own.
 However, if your topic is widely distant from current faculty strengths — in chronological, geographical, or disciplinary terms — you may need more information to make a decision.
 When in doubt, just e-mail the professor with your question.

-Is it possible to study the history of science if I don’t have a historical background?
+Is it possible to study the history of science if I don’t have a background in history?

 Yes.
 About half our graduate students come from science, philosophy, or other backgrounds.
 There is time during your coursework to fill in gaps in your preparation.
 In composing your application, address your background directly.
 A persuasive statement of purpose and relevant writing sample will help your application.